marcopeereboom/acdb/README.md

 ### acdbackup at a glance

 acdbackup uses a very simple algorithm to achieve encrypted and deduplicated backups.
+The resulting backups are completely obscured from prying eyes at Amazon or an inadvertent hack of your Amazon Cloud Drive credentials.
+All data and metadata is encrypted before it is uploaded.
+Digest collisions use a secret key to prevent identical files resulting in identical dedup collisions.

-The first thing to note is that acdbackup uses three distinct cryptographic keys.
+**The first thing to note is that acdbackup uses three distinct cryptographic keys.**
  1. Deduplication key, used to calculate deduplication collisions
  1. Data Encryption key, used to encrypt physical files
  1. Metadata key, used to encrypt resulting backup metadata

-The backup process is as follows.
+**The backup process is as follows.**
  1. Open file
     1. Open file and calculate HMAC-SHA256 digest using deduplication key
     1. Determine if digest exists in the data directory on Amazon Cloud Drive; if it exists skip compress, encrypt and upload phases